Aung San Suu Kyi trespasser incidents: Trial

-On 27 May, the court heard testimony from Yettaw and Suu Kyi's two caretakers, Khin Khin Win and Win Ma Ma.
+On May 27, the court heard testimony from Yettaw and Suu Kyi's two caretakers, Khin Khin Win and Win Ma Ma.
 Her caretakers testified for 30 minutes each, and Yettaw testified for nearly three hours.
 He stated repeatedly that he was sent on this journey by God to protect Aung San Suu Kyi from a terrorist group trying to assassinate her.
 He stated that he was seen by policemen as he swam across the lake, and that they did not fire guns at him, but threw rocks instead.
-He also stated that he had tried to enter Suu Kyi's previously, that police apprehended him, questioned him briefly and then let him go.
-On the same day, Aung San Suu Kyi released a statement alleging that Burmese authorities were to blame for Yettaw's security breach.
+He also stated that he had tried to enter Suu Kyi's home previously, that police apprehended him, questioned him briefly and then let him go.
+On the same day, Aung San Suu Kyi released a statement alleging that Myanmar authorities were to blame for Yettaw's security breach.
 She had reported Yettaw's unwelcomed 2008 visit to authorities, but no action was ever taken.

-On 28 May, the defence's only witness, Kyi Win, took the stand.
+On May 28, the defense's only witness, Kyi Win, took the stand.
 He stated that Yettaw entered Aung San Suu Kyi's restricted residence twice and each time security guards allowed it, and therefore they had also violated the law.
 Furthermore, because no action was taken by the security guards, then Yettaw, Aung San Suu Kyi and her assistants were not guilty of the charges.
 Through further questioning by Yettaw's lawyer, Khin Maung Oo, U Kyi Win added that the property Yettaw entered did not belong to Aung San Suu Kyi but instead belonged to the State because the government had official security guards around it.
 He also made the argument that the charges against her fall under parts of the law that were based on the now abolished 1974 constitution, and therefore are invalid.